Jopp-gh/Obsidian-Dune84/Wiki/Contacts.md

 ### Usage
 1. First, add `cssclass: contacts` to your yaml header
-2. to start, add a simple table, copy:
+2. then add a simple table, copy the template below:

 ```
 |     | name| tel | mail| group| relations |